Prince Rogers Nelson biography

 By Goldies Parade

 Prince Rogers Nelson was born at the city’s Mount Sinai Hospital on 7th June 1958.
-His father, John Lewis Nelson (1916-2001) a pianist from Louisiana, named Prince after his band – New Orleans jazz outfit Prince Rogers Trio (incidentally a four-piece band).
-His wife and Prince’s mother, Mattie Della Shaw (1933-2002) was the band’s singer.
-John and Mattie married in 1956 and joined the exodus north.
+His father, John Lewis Nelson (1916-2001) a pianist hailing from Louisiana, named Prince after his band – New Orleans jazz outfit Prince Rogers Trio (incidentally a four-piece ensemble).
+His wife and Prince’s mother Mattie Della Shaw (1933-2002) was the band’s singer.
+John and Mattie married on 31 August 1957 and joined the exodus north.
 They headed to Minneapolis, a city that adjoined the state capital St Paul and together was known as The Twin Cities.
-Despite choosing to live in the city where the black community represented only 1 percent of the population, Minneapolis enjoyed a reputation for racial tolerance, owing to its particularly large Scandinavian community drawn by the cold familiarity of home.
-In 1959 the couple bought a house at 915 Logan Avenue North.
-Prince’s only full sibling, his sister Tika (‘Tyka’) Evene, was born on 18 May 1960.
-John’s first marriage to Vivianne Howard Nelson (b 1920) had produced Prince five elder half siblings: Sharon Nelson (b.
+Despite choosing to live in the city where the black community represented just one percent of the population, Minneapolis enjoyed a reputation for racial tolerance, owing to its particularly large Scandinavian community drawn there by the cold familiarity of home.
+The black population was concentrated in the north of the city, where in December 1958 John and Mattie bought a house at 915 Logan Avenue North.
+Prince’s only full sibling, his sister Tika (‘Tyka’) Evene, was born on 18 May 1960 (she died of heart complications on 4 November 2024).
+John’s first marriage to Vivianne Howard Nelson (b 1920) produced Prince five elder half siblings: Sharon Nelson (b.
 1940), Norrine Nelson (b.
 1941), Lorna Nelson (1943-2006), John R. Nelson (b.
 1944) and Duane Nelson (1958-2011).
-To them and school friends Prince was known as Skipper.
-Duane and Prince became best friends throughout school and would one day be put on the payroll to head Prince’s security.
+To them and school friends, Prince was known as Skipper.
+Duane and Prince became best friends, and would one day be put on the payroll to head Prince’s security.
+Despite its tolerance, racial segregation was very much in existence in Minnesota.
+Up to 1967, along with the other black kids, Prince had to sit at the back of the bus on his rides to school.

 I named my son Prince because I wanted him to do everything I wanted to do.